 Studio one was located in the kitchen at 28 Comber House, Comber Grove Camberwell, London SE5.
 Studio 2 was the studio that gave you the scare of your life when you attempted to enter.
 Not because of any traps set to catch out any uninvited guests, but due to the location.

 Photo’s in those days were not recommended for security reasons, so photo’s are few and far between.
 Click the button below for to view some of those Horizon Radio studio’s.

 Engineering @ Horizon Radio

 The engineering side of Horizon Radio is a story in its self and shows what can be achieved when you are determined to succeed.
-The first broadcast by Horizon Radio took place in late October 1981 from Conniston House, a tower-block in Camberwell.
+The first broadcast by Horizon Radio took place in October 1981 from Conniston House, a tower-block in Camberwell London SE5.

-In Tower Block Tales you will learn about the transmission sites Horizon used, the hidden transmitters that even Eric could not find and the day Eric’s men met the caretakers and got told off (so funny).
-Coming soon as the Horizon Radio story is revealed.
+In Tower Block Tales you will learn about the transmission sites Horizon Radio used, the hidden transmitters that even Eric could not find and the day Eric’s men met the caretakers and got told off (so funny).

 As Long As The Day Dawns There Will Always Be An Horizon

-These where some of the final words used on Horizon Radio that September day in 1985 when Chris Stewart closed the station down for the final time.
+These were the final words used on Horizon Radio on the 15th of September in 1985 when Chris Stewart closed the station down for the final time.

 This website is dedicated to the memory of Michael Bailey of Welwyn Garden City Hertfordshire.
 Mick was an avid Horizon Radio supporter, who was also the best friend anyone could ask for.
 Sadly Mick passed away in March 2011.
-You will never be forgotten Mick, it was a pleasure to know you, we miss you so much.
+You will never be forgotten Mick, it was a pleasure to know you.